thank-me-later/authenticity-proof/README.md

 ## Contracts (deployed on ropsten testnet)

 ### CollectionDomainRegistry
-A registry that holds all ENS-domains of CollectionRegistry contracts that were verfied and registered through the service provided by `thank me later!`.
+A registry that holds all ENS-domains of CollectionRegistry contracts that were verified and registered through the service provided by `thank me later!`.

 * Address
     * `0x82e37811c79a7730Bd0A145e78187B17142C6ae3`